Compliance

 This index enables French companies with more than 50 employees to evaluate, on a yearly basis, aspects related to professional gender equality.

-The detail of points per indicators is the following:
+The detail of points per indicator is the following:

-• salary gaps between women and men : 29 points over 40
+- salary gaps between women and men : 14 points out of 40

-• gaps in wage increases: 35 points over 35
+- gaps in wage increases: 35 points out of 35

-• salary increase in the year of return from maternity leave: not computable
+- salary increase in the year of return from maternity leave: not applicable

-• number of employees of the underrepresented gender among the ten employees who received the best remunerations: 5 points over 10
+- number of employees of the under-represented gender among the ten employees who received the best remunerations: 5 points out of 10